Run For Office

 Thinking about running for local office?
 We want to talk to you.
 We don’t care about your resume — if you’re progressive and you care about your community, we want to help you.

-In 2020, it has become painfully clear that state and local elected officials are pivotal to our safety and well-being.
+In 2020, the work of state and local elected officials was critical to the safety and well-being of millions of Americans.
+This work will continue on in 2021.
 If you decide to run — especially in these uncertain times — rest assured that RFS will be there for you.

 What kind of candidate are we looking for?
 Run for Something works exclusively with progressive Millennials and Gen-Zers running for local office for the first or second time.

-We help people who are pro-choice, pro-universal health care, pro-LGBTQ equality, pro-criminal justice reform; pro-working families and organized labor, pro-voting rights, pro-campaign finance reform, who focus on inequality, raising incomes, and creating jobs; who acknowledge that climate change is real, man-made, and our responsibility to fight; and who will fight to reduce gun violence in their community.
-We are NOT the purity police.
+We help people who are pro-choice, pro-universal health care, pro-LGBTQ equality, pro-criminal justice reform; pro-working families and organized labor, pro-voting rights, pro-campaign finance reform, who focus on inequality, fair wages, and job creation; who acknowledge that climate change is real, man-made, and our responsibility to fight; and who will fight to reduce gun violence in their community.
+That being said: We are NOT the purity police.
 A progressive in Louisiana is different than a progressive in California.
+We help candidates run for the places they’re in.

-We’ve endorsed over 1000 all-stars and helped elect 309 people across 49 states + DC.
-Our stats: 54% women, 47% people of color, and 18% LGBTQ.
-We work with candidates from all kinds of backgrounds — teachers, nurses, scientists, artists, musicians, rodeo stars and restaurant managers.
+We work with candidates from all kinds of backgrounds — teachers, nurses, scientists, artists, musicians, rodeo stars, and restaurant managers.

 We’re looking for candidates with deep ties to their community.
 Folks who are already in their district — volunteering, organizing, mentoring, and doing the work.
 We don’t want to convince someone to move home to run — we want someone who calls a place home to step up and run.